 7. When we're tired, we cyberloaf

-A 2012 study published in the Journal of Applied Psychology made a link between daylight saving time and increased cyberloafing behaviors.
+A study published in the Journal of Applied Psychology found a link between daylight saving time and increased cyberloafing behaviors.
 What is cyberloafing?
-Basically, messing around on the Internet by checking Facebook, personal email or doing anything other than the jobs we’re being paid to do during work hours.
-The researchers say that the study demonstrates that there is a “dramatic increase in cyberloafing” during the spring time shift.
+Basically, messing around on the internet by checking social media, personal email or doing anything other than the jobs we’re being paid to do during work hours.
+The researchers say that the study demonstrates that there is a "dramatic increase in cyberloafing" during the spring time shift.
 The study doesn’t pin it all on the time change.
 A general lack of sleep seemed to trend towards increased searches for cats being annoyed by dogs, and things of the like.

 With all the data out there, many question whether daylight saving time is necessary, and if it’s doing more harm than good.
 Either way, for the moment, it’s here to stay, so, after you change your clocks, take the opportunity to catch up on some chores and, of course, make sure you, and your kids if you have them, get enough sleep.